dudung/bug/content/posts/21/maclaurin-series-polynomial.md

 One of representations of a function as an infinite sum of terms calculated from the values of the function's derivatives at a single point is known as a Taylor series [^wheaton_2016] and a Maclaurin series is a Taylor series expansion of a function about 0 [^weisstein_2024].
 Both series are found similar to a power series [^art_2017].

-How to obtain a Maclaurin series representing a polynomial function is given here.
+How a Maclaurin series can represent a polynomial function is given here.

 Suppose there is polynomial function represented in the form of [^mathcenter_2009]